Hazing, sexual violence allegedly 'rampant' at NU

-CHICAGO --Civil rights attorney Ben Crump said his law firm and other attorneys have received reports of hazing within Northwestern University's baseball and softball programs, in addition to growing complaints of hazing within the Wildcats' football program.
+CHICAGO -- Civil rights attorney Ben Crump said his law firm and other attorneys have received reports of hazing within Northwestern University's athletic program, impacting not only the Wildcats' football team but also baseball and softball teams.

-At Wednesday news conference, Crump and Chicago attorney Steven Levin said they have not filed a lawsuit yet on behalf of any athletes but represent 15 people and have been in touch with dozens of former athletes.
-Crump said the majority of those are football players.
+Crump and Chicago attorney Steven Levin said they have not filed a lawsuit yet on behalf of any athletes but plan to do so shortly.
+They represent 15 people and have been in touch with dozens of former athletes, the majority of whom football played football at the school.

 Northwestern has been added to a long list of American universities to face a scandal in athletics and may eventually join the trend of making large payouts following allegations of sexual abuse.